GenericMappingTools/gmt/doc/rst/source/grdselect.rst

     used with 3-D data cubes [Default outputs a single -Rw/e/s/n{/b/t} string].
     Alternatively, append directive **b** to output the region's closed polygon.
     **Note**: The *v0 v1* range reflects the full range of all data nodes that lie inside the final region after any rounding or padding have taken place.
+Also, if the grids have different increments then a rounding increment is required to be set via **-A+i** unless **-Cb** is used.

 .. _-D: